DV

 What is the difference between ROCQ and ROCY?

-ROCQ (JPMorgan Nasdaq Equity Premium Yield ETF) tracks NASDAQ 100 with a covered call strategy, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
+ROCQ (JPMorgan Nasdaq Equity Premium Yield ETF) tracks NASDAQ 100 with a covered call approach, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
 They are issued by JPMorgan and JPMorgan respectively.

 Can I hold both ROCQ and ROCY?